j13k/yaml-lint/README.md

 composer require j13k/yaml-lint
 ```

-Typically a binary edition (`yaml-lint.phar`) is also available for download
+Typically, a binary edition (`yaml-lint.phar`) is also available for download
 with [each release](https://github.com/j13k/yaml-lint/releases).
 This embeds
 the latest stable version of the Symfony Yaml component that is current at
 the time of the release.